Shree K. Nayar

+Early life

+Shree K. Nayar was born to Malayali Nair parents from Travancore.
+He is the grandson of former Chief Minister of Kerala, Pattom A. Thanu Pillai.

 Education and career

 Nayar received a B.E. in electrical engineering from Birla Institute of Technology in Mesra, in 1984, and an M.S. in electrical and computer engineering from North Carolina State University in Raleigh in 1986.
 He received a Ph.D. in electrical and computer engineering from The Robotics Institute at Carnegie Mellon University in Pittsburgh in 1991.